|

 in the model description below.
 Hundreds of validations with actual

+flight records have confirmed their validity.
 A particular advantage of this approach is that the maps also

 show the thermal potential of less visited regions.